Top 10 Music Groups with the Best Harmonies

 1 Home Free Home Free is an American a cappella group of five vocalists, Austin Brown, Rob Lundquist, Adam Rupp, Tim Foust, and Adam Chance.

 Home Free are incredibly fantastic with their vocal harmony.
 It is very tight harmony, with them switching out on the lead many times in one song.
-Their high tenor, Austin Brown, has incredible range and ability to sing any style of music.
-Likewise, their bass, Tim Foust, was rumble in the low notes, but he can also sing tenor.
-Rob Lundquist sings tenor and has an very smooth, rich tone.
+Their high tenor, Austin Brown, has an incredible range and ability to sing any style of music.
+Likewise, their bass, Tim Foust, has a rumble in the low notes, but he can also sing tenor.
+Rob Lundquist sings tenor and has a very smooth, rich tone.
 Adam Chance, their baritone, can sing the low bass as well as tenor.
 That's why their sound is so great!
 They have an incredible sound!

 2 The Beach Boys The Beach Boys are an American pop rock band formed in Hawthorne, California in 1961.
 The group's original lineup consisted of brothers Brian, Dennis, and Carl Wilson, their cousin Mike Love, and their friend Al Jardine.

-Thy should at least be number 2, behind The Beach Boys.
-The a-cappella groups on here are a little unfair, as their whole sound relies on harmonies to make the music in the first place.
-And home free is definitely not the greatest harmonizing group of all time.
+They should at least be number two, behind The Beach Boys.
+The a cappella groups on here are a little unfair, as their whole sound relies on harmonies to make the music in the first place.
+And Home Free is definitely not the greatest harmonizing group of all time.

 Excellent list, PetSounds.
-The contrapuntal sound of this band with the four voices--alto, soprano, tenor, baritone--just sends me right over the edge.
+The contrapuntal sound of this band with the four voices - alto, soprano, tenor, baritone - just sends me right over the edge.
 The group said that when they sang really closely together, there would be an overtone like a 5th voice, which they called Harvey.
 John Phillips was a master at arranging their four voices to maximum effect.
-I could go on and on and on, but I'll stop now.
+I could go on and on, but I'll stop now.

 Their harmonies were so intricate and powerful.
 Really unmatched.
 Just listen to My Heart Stood Still and 12:30.
 Unbelievable.
 They were unmatched in my book.